evalapplydotorg/tblm-private/content/posts/2015-01-30-no-town-for-love-by-neera-kashyap.md

 category: fiction
 issue: 9
 summary: According to popular stereotype, Uttar Pradesh is where progress goes to die.
-Usually trailing in almost all statistics except population growth, UP has come to be associated with katta culture, crushing caste oppression, poverty and violence against women.
+UP has come to be associated with katta culture, crushing caste oppression, poverty and violence against women.
 But there is also a different Uttar Pradesh; a place where millions of hard-working people strive with energy and passion to better themselves and the world around them.
 Neera Kashyap's story, so filled with Chekovian detail as to make it almost factual, indicates why the skeptics will be proved wrong....
 slug: ?p=252
 type: post
 year: "2015"